How We Store & Deliver British Food in the Philippine Climate

 3. Regular stock rotation

 We follow a simple rule: first in, first out.
-New stock goes to the back so older stock is picked first, helping to keep Best Before dates as long as possible for customers.
+New stock goes to the back so older stock is picked first.

 How we pack your order

-• Layered packing — heavier tins at the bottom, lighter items on top.
+• Layered packing — heavier tins at the bottom

-• Chiller items packed last — to keep them cool until the very end.
+• Chiller items packed last to stay cool longer

-We currently use trusted courier partners to deliver British groceries across the Philippines.
-Typical delivery times are:
+We use trusted courier partners to deliver British groceries across the Philippines.
+Delivery times vary by location, regional hubs and courier routing, which means some parcels spend longer in transit than others.

 What to do if something arrives damaged